Red X iconGreen tick iconYellow tick icon

 Thesis title: Exploring molecular links between obesity and breast cancer

-Supervisors: Logan Walker, Elisabeth Phillips, Margaret Currie
+Supervisors: Logan Walker, Elisabeth Phillips and Margaret Currie

 Graduated: 2015